cilium/cilium/Documentation/operations/troubleshooting.rst

 Sometimes you may experience broken connectivity, which may be due to a number of different causes.
 A main cause can be unwanted packet drops on the networking level.
 The tool
-``cilium monitor`` allows you to quickly inspect and see if and where packet drops happen.
+``cilium-dbg monitor`` allows you to quickly inspect and see if and where packet drops happen.
 Following is an example output (use ``kubectl exec`` as in previous examples if running with Kubernetes):

 .. code-block:: shell-session

-   $ kubectl -n kube-system exec -ti cilium-2hq5z -- cilium monitor --type drop Listening for events on 2 CPUs with 64x4096 of shared memory Press Ctrl-C to quit xx drop (Policy denied) to endpoint 25729, identity 261->264: fd02::c0a8:210b:0:bf00 -> fd02::c0a8:210b:0:6481 EchoRequest
+   $ kubectl -n kube-system exec -ti cilium-2hq5z -- cilium-dbg monitor --type drop Listening for events on 2 CPUs with 64x4096 of shared memory Press Ctrl-C to quit xx drop (Policy denied) to endpoint 25729, identity 261->264: fd02::c0a8:210b:0:bf00 -> fd02::c0a8:210b:0:6481 EchoRequest